jhln/agentify-components/README.md

 ### Component Types

-Agentify currently supports three main component types:
+Agentify currently supports three main component types: (THE BELOW HAVE BEEN REMOVED AND INSTEAD LIMITED TO API AND NAVIGATION BEHAVIOURS FOR NOW)

 - **Search Bars** - For search inputs with navigation or API behavior
 - **Forms** - For data collection with field-level metadata